bahdah/bahdahshin.com/content/about_me.md

 🍲 On my free time, I like to find interesting food from around the world and try cooking it.

 💪🏽 Proficient in Python and C#.
-Fluent in Java and Javascript.
+Fluent in Java and JavaScript.
 Experienced in web development, reverse engineering, data mining, and image processing.

 # Previous Work